anyscale/madewithml.github.io/docs/courses/mlops/orchestration.md

 ### Prepare

-Before kicking off any experimentation, there may be task specific data preparation that may need to happen.
-This is different from the data transformation during the DataOps workflow because these global transformations are specific to this task.
-In our case, we incorporate additional labeling constraints to simplify our classification task:
+First, we'll need to extract our data that was prepared in the DataOps workflows.

 ```python linenums="1"
 prepare = PythonOperator(